Molibdenio107/Hackathon-Project/theproclaimers1.0BackEnd/Readme.md

+# Welcome to Team Burners Lee backend project from Hackathon 2022/08/04.
-# Spring Boot, MySQL, JPA, Hibernate Rest API Tutorial
+To set up this side was used Spring Boot, MySQL, JPA, Hibernate to implement Rest API as Web Application to server webpage from our project..

-Build Restful CRUD API for a simple Web application using Spring Boot, Mysql, JPA and Hibernate.
+Was built a Restful CRUD API for a simple Web application to alocate Curstomer Information, addresses (Delivery and billing) and shop cart.

 ## Requirements